- Read More

 Tumor of the leg

-At the onset of varicose veins or telangiectasia, support by leg compression is essential to control the progression of the damage to the vessel wall.
+Varicose veins and telangiectasia are best treated by daily compression of the leg with support hose or other compression devices.
 In early cases, support may be a simple as OTC support hose.
-As the damage to the vessel increases, support will require prescription support hose.
+As the damage to the valves within the vein increases, support will require prescription support hose.
 Prescription support hose are made on a case by case basis and require that the patient be measured for an exact fit.

 Homeopathic medicine discusses nutritional support for healthy veins and varicose veins.
 Horse chestnut (Aesculus hippocastanum) has been used for years as a natural product known to promote the health of the vein wall.
 Other homeopathic remedies for varicose veins include white oak bark.